rbtrrnss/Puck.js-volume-control/README.md

 The code might be a bit rough, but this was my first project with this device.

 ## How to use it:
-Just transfer the code via [Espruinos Web IDE](https://www.espruino.com/ide/) and web BLE in Chrome to your [Puck.js](https://www.espruino.com/Puck.js) and pair with a phone/computer.
+Just transfer the code in `code.js` via [Espruinos Web IDE](https://www.espruino.com/ide/) and web BLE in Chrome to your [Puck.js](https://www.espruino.com/Puck.js) and pair with a phone/computer.